-4. Employer-Sponsored Retirement Plan-to-Traditional IRA Rollovers.
+4. Employer-Sponsored Retirement Plan-to-Traditional Rollovers.
 You may roll over, directly or indirectly, any eligible rollover distribution from an eligible employer-sponsored retirement plan.
 An eligible rollover distribution is defined generally as any distribution from a qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, or 457(b) eligible governmental deferred compensation plan, or federal Thrift Savings Plan unless it is a required minimum distribution, hardship distribution, part of a certain series of substantially equal periodic payments, corrective distributions of excess contributions, excess deferrals, excess annual additions and any income allocable to the excess, deemed loan distribution, dividends on employer securities, the cost of life insurance coverage, or a distribution of Roth elective deferrals from a 401(k), 403(b), governmental 457(b), or federal Thrift Savings Plan.

 If you elect to receive your rollover distribution prior to placing it in a Traditional IRA, thereby conducting an indirect rollover, your plan administrator generally will be required to withhold 20 percent of your distribution as a payment of income taxes.
-When completing the rollover, you may make up out of pocket the amount withheld and roll over the full amount distributed from your employersponsored retirement plan.
-To qualify as a rollover, your eligible rollover distribution generally must be rolled over to your Traditional IRA not later than 60 days after you receive the distribution.
-In the case of a plan loan offset due to plan termination or severance from employment, the deadline for completing the rollover is your tax return due date (including extensions) for the year in which the offset occurs.
-Alternatively, you may claim the withheld amount as income, and pay the applicable income tax, and if you are under age 59%, the 10 percent early distribution penalty tax (unless an exception to the penalty applies).
+When completing the rollover, you may make up out of pocket the amount withheld and roll over the full amount distributed from your employer-sponsored retirement plan.
+To qualify as a rollover, your eligible rollover distribution must be rolled over to your Traditional IRA not later than 60 days after you receive the distribution.
+Alternatively, you may claim the withheld amount as income, and pay the applicable income tax, and if you are under age 591⁄2, the 10 percent early distribution penalty tax (unless an exception to the penalty applies).